 IAS 37.39 and IAS 37.40 give you two measurement approaches, and the choice depends on the nature of the obligation.

-IAS 37.40 adds an important caveat: even when using the most likely outcome for a single obligation, the entity considers other possible outcomes.
+IAS 37.40 adds an important caveat.
+Even when using the most likely outcome for a single obligation, the entity considers other possible outcomes.
 If those other outcomes are mostly higher than the most likely outcome (as in the lawsuit example above), the most likely outcome alone may understate the provision, and the entity should consider whether a higher amount is more appropriate.
-Your working paper needs to document which method was used, why that method was selected, and (for most likely outcome) whether other possible outcomes were considered.
+Your WP needs to document which method was used and why that method was selected.
+For most likely outcome cases, also document whether other possible outcomes were considered.

-The error you’ll see most often: applying the most likely outcome to a warranty population.
+The error you’ll see most often is applying the most likely outcome to a warranty population.
 A portfolio of 10,000 warranty claims is not a single obligation.
 Expected value applies.
 Conversely, applying expected value to a single lawsuit with only two possible outcomes (win or lose) usually produces a number that doesn’t represent any realistic settlement scenario.
+On the engagements we’ve worked, this is the line item where the WP most often reads “appears reasonable.
+Waive further pursuit.” without any actual recomputation behind it.
+This is the finding that generates the most review notes on the provisions section.

 Discounting under IAS 37.45 and when it actually matters